ZeitNews/main/modules/login_security/README.txt

 The most common configuration options will look like this:

  Track time = 1 Hour
- Login delay base time = 5 secs.
  Max number of logon failures before blocking a user  = 5 Max number of logon failures before soft blocking a host  = 10 Max number of logon failures before blocking a host  = 15

  - The user will be blocked after five attemps of account guessing within the last 60 minutes.
- - Any host trying to guess an account will be punished with 5 seconds delay and growing on each attempt.
  - Any host trying 10 login attempts will be punished not being able to submit the form again within the 60 minutes track time.
  - If the number of attempts reaches 15, the host will be banned.